jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Utopia Battles
 Several characters have powers that impersonate other characters.
 These powers turn off immediately if the character they’re impersonating ever shows up.
 It doesn’t matter if the character that’s being impersonated is face up or face down or what side they’re on.
 Either way they count as being on “a side” and will turn off the Impersonation power.

+# Impossible Man
+Set: The Fantastic Battles
+Impossible Man is three cards in one.
+He can be played as an Equipment, a Plot Twist, or a Supporting Character.
+Note that if he is an Equi

 # [The In-Betweener](http://vs.tcgbrowser.com/images/cards/big/CV2-009.jpg)
 Set: Crossover Vol. 2
 **Duality Itself**